mwiens91/rpi-led-lightshow/README.md

 Most of the variation is meant to happen in the two lowest frequency LEDs.
 The next three LEDs capture overlapping regions of the midrange.
-They are not meant to track any specific instrument or sound but more-so light up with the general midrange intensity of the song.
+They are not meant to track any specific instrument or sound but moreso light up with the general midrange intensity of the song.

 ## How does it look?

-Click the Youtube thumbnail below to find out!
+Click the YouTube thumbnail below to find out!

 [![Youtube thumbnail](https://img.youtube.com/vi/0hyedCX0OAA/0.jpg)](http://www.youtube.com/watch?v=0hyedCX0OAA "Raspberry Pi Dynamic LED Lightshow")